We support fish exporters to access markets overseas, but other government agencies and industry groups also have a role in exporting from Australia.

 Australian Fish Names Committee

-The Australian Fish Names Committee established under Fisheries Research and Development Corporation assigns standard fish names in accordance with transparent and rigorous procedures.
+The Australian Fish Names Committee, established under the Fisheries Research and Development Corporation (FRDC), assigns standard fish names in accordance with transparent and rigorous procedures.

 Search current list of fish names on the Fisheries Research and Development Corporation website.

 Exported shellfish must be harvested from a harvest area that is listed for export.
 If you are interested in gaining export listing, you should first contact the shellfish control agency in your state.